Climate: Are major greenhouse gas emitters ambitious enough? | DW | 22.04.2021

 For years, critics have blamed Saudi Arabia not only for its high contributions to climate change but for blocking attempts to tackle it.

-India is the third-largest carbon emitter globally.
+India is the world's third-largest carbon emitter.
 But its CO2 output is far lower than both China and the US.
 And when India's huge population is taken into account, the picture looks different again.
 Its emissions per capita are actually less than half the global average.
-That's partly because a large proportion of the population lives in poverty — more than a quarter, according to the UN's latest human development report.
+That's partly because a large proportion of the population lives below the poverty line — more than a quarter, according to the UN's latest human development report.

 However, India is developing fast.
 Its energy demands are rising, as are its emissions.
 The country meets its energy needs mainly through coal.
 Fossil fuels account for almost three-quarters of India's total energy consumption, UN figures show.
 The government has promised to change that, saying India aims to generate 40% of its energy from non-fossil fuel sources by 2030.